patrickt999/Cybersecurity/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the JUMP BOX machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP addresses:<br/>
+Access to this machine is only allowed from the following IP addresses:
-* _52.146.40.59_<br/>
++ 52.146.40.59 \
-Machines within the network can only be accessed by JUMP BOX.<br/>
+Machines within the network can only be accessed by JUMP BOX. \
-* _Which machine did you allow to access your ELK VM?
-What was its IP address?_<br/>
-Jump Box<br/>
+Allowed access to the ELK VM through a Jump Box.
 ELKs public IP address is dynamic and its private IP is 10.1.0.4

 A summary of the access policies in place can be found in the table below.